labeattie/testpreviewsite/_posts/2022-04-11-automating-tedious-tasks-excel-vba.md

 Your skill and familiarity will grow as you tackle these issues and see how people online approached the problems you want solved.
 Eventually, even long, complicated macros and sheets will seem as simple as stepping through the code slowly, and tweaking as need.
 At that point, thinking of good ways to use Excel VBA will become your primary bottleneck.

 ## Conclusion
 We all have repetitive, mundane tasks in our jobs.
-These are almost always a great candidate for 20 minutes of investigation, looking to see if Excel VBA can do them for us.
-Taking the time to automate these tasks saves time, increases your Excel VBA skills and knowledge, and is just extremely satisfying.
+These are almost always great candidates for 20 minutes of investigation, looking to see if Excel VBA can do them for us.
+Taking the time to automate these tasks saves time, increases your Excel VBA skills and knowledge, and feels quite satisfying.
 Let me know if anyone has any favorite additional mundane tasks that they've automated away!